buley/personal/src/content/advice.md

 - *"The only way to make sense out of change is to plunge into it, move with it, and join the dance."* -- Alan Watts
 - *"The only limit to our realization of tomorrow will be our doubts of today."* -- Franklin D. Roosevelt
 - *"Today I escaped anxiety.
 Or no, I discarded it, because it was within me, in my own perceptions--not outside."* -- Marcus Aurelius
+- *"Worry does not empty tomorrow of its sorrow.
+It empties today of its strength."* - Corrie Ten Boom
 - *"The greatest weapon against stress is our ability to choose one thought over another."* -- William James
 - *"Peace comes from within.
 Do not seek it without."* -- Buddha
 - *"The unexamined life is not worth living."* -- Socrates